thanathasCh/Imagine/README.md

     create function inside `main.py` and add it to the application's route.

-For example, I have created a page called newPage.html and want to add it to the website.
+For example, I have created a new page named newPage.html and wanted to add it to the website.
     The first parameter inside @app.route is URL path so if I want to call this function from URL dict.
-    The second parameter is optional, it is used to specify method that this route allows making access.
+    The second parameter is optional, it is used to specify method that this route allows to access.

-In the end, you will have to return with render_template which is equivalence to return View() in .net core, and inside it will be string which is the same as HTML file that you want to show.
+In the end, you will have to return with render_template which is equivalence to return View() in .net core, and inside it will be string which is the same as HTML file that you want to use.
 Moreover, you can pass the model or data to view pass well with the following code

 ```